wikimedia-research/new-reader-retention-metric-analysis/Singapore and Bangladesh spikes/README.md

----
-output:
-  html_document: default
-  pdf_document: default
----
-#Investigate the spikes in average user return time in Indonesia and Bangladesh on Wikipedia
+# Investigate the spikes in average user return time in Indonesia and Bangladesh on Wikipedia

 ## Overview
 Ticket: https://phabricator.wikimedia.org/T200111